framps/raspiBackupDoc/en/src/useful-helper-scripts.md

-# Other useful utilities
+# Other extension scripts

-In the meantime, various auxiliary programs for *raspiBackup* have been developed.
-These are not officially supported and are intended as examples for your own utilities and can be adapted to your own requirements.
+In the meantime, various extension scripts for *raspiBackup* have been developed.
+These are not officially supported and are intended as examples for your own extension of **raspiBackup** functionality and can be adapted to your own requirements.

 They are available for download on [*GitHub*](https://github.com/framps/raspiBackup/tree/master/helper):